 - wanted item

-by Regierungsoberinspektor Fritz Menzer as a possible replacement
+by Regierungsoberinspektor Fritz Menzer as a replacement candidate

 .
 It was manufactured by Wanderer Werke

-had actually been delivered by the end of the war.
+had been delivered by the end of the war.

-The machine is also knows as Hitlermühle (Hitler Mill) because of
+The machine is also known as Hitlermühle (Hitler mill), most likely

-The machine is not based on the rather common principle of the rotor machine,
+the SG-41 is not based on the common principle of the

 Similar systems were developed by Hagelin before the war